 NVIDIA GeForce FX 5200 Ultra

 The GeForce FX 5200 Ultra was a mid-range graphics card by NVIDIA, launched in March 2003.
-Built on the 150 nm process, and based on the NV34 A2 graphics processor, the card supports DirectX 9.0a.
+Built on the 150 nm process, and based on the NV34 A2 graphics processor, in its 5200 Ultra variant, the card supports DirectX 9.0a.
 The NV34 A2 graphics processor is a relatively small chip with a die area of only 91 mm² and 45 million transistors.
 It features 4 pixel shaders and 1 vertex shaders, 4 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 128 MB DDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 325 MHz, memory is running at 325 MHz.

 Being a single-slot card, the NVIDIA GeForce FX 5200 Ultra draws power from 1x Molex power connectors, with power draw not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce FX 5200 Ultra is connected to the rest of the system using an AGP 8x interface.
 The card measures 171 mm in length, and features a single-slot cooling solution.
 Its price at launch was 149 US Dollars.